Andrea Charendoff BSc.(OT), BA (Psych), Dip TATI, CATA, OATA

 I obtained a master's Diploma in Art Therapy from the Toronto Art Therapy Institute, where I recently conducted an exciting pilot study on the effects of art therapy on adults who have attention deficit hyperactivity disorder (ADHD).
 I am a Professional Member of both the Canadian and Ontario Art Therapy Associations.
 I have a Bachelor of Science degree in Occupational Therapy from the University of Toronto, and a Bachelor of Arts degree in Psychology from York University.
 I am also a 'papiér mâché' artist, and have exhibited at national and regional art shows since 1998.

 Please feel free to contact me for more information.
-I provide therapy services in Toronto, and in the Niagara Region.
-My office in Toronto is located downtown, at Bloor and Christie.
-I have recently moved to St. Catharines, and am in the process of establishing suitable office space.
+I am in the heart of Niagara Region in St. Catherines and my office is at 11 Bond Street.
 I also provide home and workplace visits, if the setting is appropriate.

 The psychotherapists appearing on this site are independent.
 They are not employed nor controlled by therapytoronto.ca. therapytoronto.ca is acting solely as a listing service for the convenience of those seeking the services of psychotherapists.